evandowning/packed_file_analysis/README.md

 There are three main parts to this project.
 1. Profiling PE files.
 1. Packing PE files.
-1. Classifier for packed files.
+1. Multi-class Classifier for packed files.

 ### 1. Profiling PE Files
 Implemented in profiler.py.
-Takes in a directory containing files and returns basic file triage information similar to what VirusTotal provides.
+Takes in a directory containing files and returns basic file triage information similar to the metadata from VirusTotal.
 * File Type (output of file command)
 * PE metadata (imports, exports, sections, resources, code signing, strings summary)
 * Exif metadata